jinshuju/field-icons/README.md

 }
 ```

-The 24x24 outline icons can be imported from `@jinshuju/field-icons-react/24/outline`, the 24x24 solid icons can be imported from `@jinshuju/field-icons-react/24/solid`, the 20x20 solid icons can be imported from `@jinshuju/field-icons-react/20/solid`, and 16x16 solid icons can be imported from `@jinshuju/field-icons-react/16/solid`.
+The 24x24 outline icons can be imported from `@jinshuju/field-icons-react/24/outline`.
+Other folders are left empty for now.

-Icons use an upper camel case naming convention and are always suffixed with the word `Icon`.
+Icons use an upper camel case naming convention and are always preffixed with the word `FieldIcon`.

 [Browse the full list of icon names on UNPKG &rarr;](https://unpkg.com/browse/@jinshuju/field-icons-react/24/outline/)